Fostering requirements UK

 2. Have a spare bedroom that a young person can have to themselves

 3. Be a British citizen, or have indefinite leave to remain

 4. Be patient, committed, understanding and resilient

 You can be:

-In most cases, we ask that one foster carer in a family performs the role full-time, and has no other employment.
+In most cases, we ask that one foster carer in a family performs the role full-time and has no other employment.
 However, depending on the type of placement, there may be some opportunities for you to work in a flexible or part-time capacity.
-You can discuss this with your Fostering Advisor.

-Absolutely.
-We work with a wide range of brilliant male and female foster carers who are single.
+Absolutely – we work with a wide range of brilliant male and female foster carers who are single.
 Plus, with Orange Grover Fostercare, you’ll have a local team of professionals to support you provide the best care to children and young people.